Home |

 Gloria Jean's Biography -- Browse through the book, or order a copy!

 Gloria Jean on YouTube--Visit NEPenguin's channel on YouTube and see Gloria introduce clips from her films!
-Gloria is currently the only movie star from the 1940s hosting her own clips on YouTube.
+(To our knowledge, Gloria was the only movie star from the 1940s to host her own clips on YouTube.)
 Also, search for "Gloria Jean" on YouTube to find more film clips.

 - Gloria Jean in Life Magazine--See the feature article from September 18, 1939!